 I am an Assistant Professor in Biostatistics at the Johns Hopkins School of Public Health.
 My research interests include adaptive clinical trial designs, robustness to model misspecification, causal inference, and HIV/AIDS prevention and treatment.

-- Rosenblum, M, Liu H, Yen E-H. (in press) “Optimal Tests of Treatment Effects for the Overall Population and Two Subpopulations in Randomized Trials, Using Sparse Linear Programming” Journal of the American Statistical Association (Theory and Methods).
+- Rosenblum, M, Liu H, Yen E-H. (2014) “Optimal Tests of Treatment Effects for the Overall Population and Two Subpopulations in Randomized Trials, Using Sparse Linear Programming” Journal of the American Statistical Association (Theory and Methods).
+Volume 109.
+Issue 507.
+1216-1228.
 [LINK]